Dark Mode Light Mode

 Oman has super diverse landscapes, wadis, beaches, the desert, mountains, old forts, and a long cultural history.

-People in Oman are mostly very traditional regarding religion, but they welcome tourists and anyone who is not religious.
+People in Oman are mostly very traditional regarding religion, but they welcome tourists and non-religious people.

-In this article, you’ll learn photographing tips for shooting the beautiful Sultan Qaboos Mosque!
+In this article, you’ll learn photography tips for shooting the beautiful Sultan Qaboos Mosque!

 The Sultan Qaboos Mosque’s history